thvdveld/smoltcp-rpl-docs/src/using_smoltcp.md

 ## 5. You're all set 🎉 (for now)

 That's it!
-There is nothing more that needs to be done, if you want a TCP/IP stack without sockets.
+There is nothing more that needs to be done, if you want a simple TCP/IP stack without sockets.